-The new policy is built on six key values including:
+The new policy is built on a number of key values including:

-There are a number of key agencies, funded by us, who have a central role in supporting these areas of work including: Arts and Disability Ireland and Kilkenny Collective for Arts Talent.
+There are a number of key agencies, funded by us, who have a central role in supporting these areas of work including Arts and Disability Ireland.
 Other funded organisations such as venues, local authority arts officers, festivals, and production companies have an important role in improving access through programming arts and disability work and targeting people with disabilities as artists, participants and audiences.

 Arts and Disability Networking (ADN) is an innovative capacity building model in the area of Arts and Disability, which was initiated by the Arts Council in 2008.
 It is built on partnership and aims to increase access and opportunities for artists and audiences with disabilities at local level.
 It was first piloted with Arts and Disability Ireland (ADI) and Mayo County Council Arts Office in 2009/2010.
 Since then, it has been rolled out in partnership with the local authorities in Galway City and County in 2011 and in Cork City in 2012.
 ADN takes account of the specificity of local needs and resources and is built on four key elements:

 Following the successful completion of the ADN Cork programme at the end of 2012, all of the national and local partners came together and agreed to work together to explore and develop joint commissioning and touring opportunities for artistically ambitious Arts and Disability work.
 This has resulted in the IGNITE! commissioning scheme detailed above.

 The arts and disability resource pack - Shift in Perspective (PDF, 1.43 MB) - is the result of a partnership between the Arts Council, Arts & Disability Ireland (ADI), Mayo County Council, the Irish Museum of Modern Art (IMMA) and South Tipperary County Council.
 It grew out of the partner organisations' work to develop innovative approaches in high quality contemporary arts and disability practice, and to make arts venues more accessible to artists and audiences with disabilities.